94Cooper94/employeeOverview/README.md

 Navigate to the folder's location in your local machine's command line and begin to install the necessary packages by typing "npm install"-- this will populate the directory with the necessary methods & dependencies required to run the tests and ultimately view the tables.

 ## Tests
 In order to run a test simply navigate to the folder location of app.js in your command line or integrated terminal and type "node app.js".
+The user will be prompted whether they would like to add a department, role or employee and also whether they would like to view either of those categories.

 ## License
 MIT